locationtech/geomesa/docs/user/upgrade.rst

 Deprecated Modules
 ------------------

-The following modules have been deprecated, and be removed in a future version:
+The following modules have been deprecated, and will be removed in a future version:

 * GeoMesa Raster
 * GeoMesa Native API